 - Transfer the jam into small (half-pint) jars, let it cool completely and then keep it in the fridge.

 - If your mulberries are not sweet enough, increase the amount of sugar and use a 1:1 ratio; 500g mulberries and 500g sugar.

-- When simmering the jam, remove any foams on the surface using a slotted spoon.
+- When simmering the jam, skim any foams on the surface using a slotted spoon.

 - If the jam is still too runny when you test its consistency, add a teaspoon of lemon juice, let it simmer for another 5-10 minutes.
 Also, remember that it will continue thickening as it cools.

 - If you want to increase the amount and keep it for a longer time, sterilize the jars and use brand new lids.